Frostman random variables, entropy inequalities, and applications

 In view of the fact that $p_i\geq p_j$, one deduces that

-That is to say, when the other $k-1$ variables are given, the small $p_i$ is, the larger value $\tilde{f}$ and $f$ take.
-Now one can verify that the maximum value of $f$ is taken at $(p_1,\ldots,p_{k+1})$ with
+In other words, when the other $k-1$ variables are given, the smaller $p_i$ is, the larger value $\tilde{f}$ and $f$ take.
+Now we can verify that the maximum value of $f$ is taken at $(p_1,\ldots,p_{k+1})$ with